Digital Twins Healthcare & Nutrition

 Yu et al - 2023

-Digital twins are created by combining data from various sources, such as medical records, genetic information, and wearable devices.
-This data is then fed into a computer model, which creates a virtual representation of the patient's body and its functions.
-The model can be used to simulate different scenarios, such as how a particular drug will affect the patient, or how changes in lifestyle will impact their health.
+Digital twins are created by combining data from various sources, such as medical records, genetic information, and wearable devices [3].
+This data is fed into a computer model, which creates a virtual representation of the patient's body and its biological functions.
+The model can be used to simulate different scenarios to predict the outcome, such as how a particular drug will affect the patient, or how changes in lifestyle will impact their health [4].

-One of the key advantages of digital twins is that they can be updated in real-time, based on new data.
+One of the key advantages of digital twins is that they can be updated in real-time, based on new data [4].
 This means that doctors and researchers can monitor the patient's condition and adjust their treatment plan accordingly.
-For example, if a patient's blood sugar levels start to rise, the digital twin can alert the doctor, who can then recommend changes to their diet or medication.
+For example, if a patient's blood glucose level starts to rise, the digital twin can alert the doctor or practitioner, who can then recommend changes to their diet, physical activity or medication.

 The Role of Digital Twins in Health & Prevention

-The advent of big data and computational power has meant that the opportunity to provide real-time feedback, supported by a practitioner is becoming a reality.
-Digital twin technology could predict the likelihood of a patient developing diabetes based on their genetics, lifestyle, and other factors.
-This information could then be used to develop a personalized prevention plan, which could include changes to their diet, exercise routine, and medication.
+The advent of big data and computational power has meant that the opportunity to provide real-time feedback, supported by a practitioner, is becoming a reality.
+Digital twin technology could predict the likelihood of a patient developing Diabetes based on their genetics, lifestyle, and other factors [6].
+This information could then be used to create a personalized prevention plan, which could include changes to their diet, exercise routine, and medication.

-A recent scoping review outlined numerous and emerging applications of digital twins in healthcare especially in psychiatry and behaviours (Katsoulakis et al 2024)
+A recent scoping review outlined numerous and emerging applications of digital twins in healthcare especially in psychiatry and behaviors (Katsoulakis et al 2024)

 The Relevance of Digital Twins in Personalized Nutrition

-The science: Personalized nutrition is an emerging field that aims to develop customized diets and supplements based on an individual's unique needs, health goals and preferences.
+Personalized nutrition is an emerging field that aims to develop customized diets and supplements based on an individual's unique needs, health goals and preferences with the goal of improving health and nutritional outcomes [7].

-Numerous studies have demonstrated that individual responses to identical meals vary greatly in terms of post-meal glucose and triglycerides.
-These differences can be attributed to factors such as genetics, microbiome composition, meal composition and timing of meals (Zeevi et al 2015, Berry et al 2020, De Catarina et al 2020)
+Recent studies have demonstrated that individual responses to identical meals vary greatly in terms of post-meal glucose and triglyceride levels [8 - 10].
+These differences can be attributed to factors such as genetics, microbiome composition, meal composition, timing of meals or even life stage [8-10]

-Digital twins have the potential to revolutionize the nutrition field by providing doctors and nutritionists with a more accurate picture of the patient's nutritional needs and response.
-By creating a virtual model of the patient's body and its functions, digital twins can identify potential deficiencies or imbalances in their diet, and recommend changes to improve their health using a collection of different data points such as diet, physical activity, BMI, age, blood levels.
+Digital twin technology has the potential to revolutionize the nutrition field by providing doctors and nutritionists with a more accurate picture of the patient's nutritional needs and response in real-time.
+By creating a virtual model of the patient's body and its functions, digital twins can identify potential deficiencies or imbalances in their diet and recommend changes to improve their health using a collection of different data points such as diet, physical activity, BMI, age and metabolites levels [6].

-Wageningen university recently completed a Digital twin project in metabolic health.
-The aim of the project called “Me, my diet and I” was to develop a personalized digital twin that can predict changes to an individual’s blood values such as blood sugar (glucose) and blood fats (Triglycerides) to provide dietary advice through an App with the goal to reduce cardiometabolic disease risk.
-The multidisciplinary team of researchers believe that the advantage of a digital twin lies in the fact that personalized dietary advice can be automated without the initial or immediate input of a healthcare professional such as a dietitian (Knibbe et al 2022).
+Wageningen university in the Netherlands, recently completed a Digital twin project in metabolic health [11-12].
+The aim of the project called “Me, my diet and I was to develop a personalized digital twin that can predict changes to an individual’s blood values such as blood glucose and triglycerides to provide dietary advice through an app, with the goal to reduce cardiometabolic disease risk [11-12].
+The multidisciplinary team believes that a digital twin's advantage lies in the fact that personalized dietary advice can be automated without the initial or immediate input of a healthcare professional such as a dietitian [12].
+This approach could reduce the cost associated with acquiring the support of credentialled practitioners, whilst potentially increasing the level of self-efficacy of an individual [13].

 The Diabetes Digital Twin Study

+The body of research relating to digital twins in healthcare is still very small, with only 88 papers published in 2023 [14].
 One of the most promising applications of digital twins in healthcare is in the field of diabetes research.
-In 2019, Paramesh Shamanna and his team at the University of Warwick published a study on the use of digital twins to predict the progression of type 2 diabetes.
-The study used data from over 1,000 patients, including their medical history, genetics, and lifestyle factors.
-The researchers then created personalized digital twins for each patient, which were used to simulate the progression of their disease over time.
+A recent study conducted at the University of Warwick (United Kingdom) sought to predict the progression of type 2 diabetes using Digital twin technology [15].
+The study used data from over 1,000 patients which included medical history, genetics and lifestyle factors.
+The researchers created personalized digital twins for each patient, which were used to simulate the progression of their disease over time.

 The results of the study were impressive.
-The digital twins were able to accurately predict the progression of diabetes in over 80% of cases, and they identified several key risk factors that were previously unknown.
-This information could be used to develop more effective prevention and treatment strategies for diabetes patients.
+The digital twins were able to accurately predict the progression of diabetes in over 80% of cases, and they identified several key risk factors that were previously unknown [15].

 "The health outcomes of “actual digital twins” could be utilized to formulate basic prognostic models and actions that are predicted to be more relevant to the person in question and lead to improved outcomes compared with current practices.”
 Gkouskou et al 2020